dbl-works/terraform/elasticache/README.md

 # Terraform Module: Elasticache

-A reopsitory for setting up an elasticache cluster.
+A repository for setting up an elasticache cluster.